Peilin-FF/Bibpaper/README.md

 ![image](https://github.com/user-attachments/assets/bb29dc47-c482-47a3-890c-426a550a14ae)

-However,if you search for this paper directly in Google,you will find it still in arxiv version
+However,if you search for this paper directly in Google,you will find it still in **arxiv version** :persevere:
 ## Installation

 ```bash